PsyProtocol/psy-sdk/docs/src/ZKCircuitJourney.md

-# QED ZK Circuit Journey: Tracing Proofs and Assumptions
+# Psy ZK Circuit Journey: Tracing Proofs and Assumptions

-This document provides a detailed walkthrough of the Zero-Knowledge proof lifecycle in QED, starting from a user's local actions to the final, globally verifiable block proof.
+This document provides a detailed walkthrough of the Zero-Knowledge proof lifecycle in Psy, starting from a user's local actions to the final, globally verifiable block proof.
 We meticulously track what each circuit proves and, critically, the assumptions it makes and how those assumptions are discharged by subsequent circuits.

 **Goal:** Illustrate the flow of cryptographic guarantees and the progressive reduction of trust assumptions, culminating in a block proof dependent only on the previous block's established state.